Antipurity/on-ai-article/README.md

 So to reveal the deepest of secrets, one must endure the most immature-sounding of word collectives.</p>

 <br>
 <p>Term-wise, AI is the next universal optimizer (in other words, 'comes from/after us' and 'it can improve anything') ['Artificial' and 'intelligence' only muddy the waters, and just get in the way of understanding/implementing it.]; self-similarity is the deeper concept here.
+A continuation, rather than an alien interruption.
 No lesser definition could ever be fully satisfactory.</p>
 <p>Uniting all achievements of humanity into one.
 While it may seem impossible, very many of them are endless repetitions and pointless examples.
 Not that many causes for those — those are the gods to focus on.</p>
 <p>Implementing it and understanding it are one and the same, differing only in the medium of creation (code vs brain).</p>